CodyKlingler/CycleStatisticTool/README.md

 1. Clean up codebase. (see comments in main, updateEvent.h, and Stat.h)
 2. Fix gear ratio and incline angle inaccuracies.
-3. Add charging ports to housing
+3. Add charging ports to housing.
 4. Add a voltage regulator and implement lithium batteries to secondary microcontroller.
 5. Design housing for secondary microcontroller, potentially compact the current design.
 6. Modify display code so that tables are indexed by row and column number rather than variables.